 Serve believes the lower middle-market represents an extremely large and growing opportunity set for talented private equity managers to pursue.
 It has been estimated that over 90% of all businesses in the United States are considered small businesses.
 Many of these small businesses are owned by non-institutional investors, such as founding entrepreneurs, that are over the age of 50 and are beginning to contemplate a near-term change of ownership.
 Serve believes this provides an attractive backdrop for lower middle-market private equity investing in the coming years.

-Serve focuses largely on lower middle-market control buyout and growth equity managers with fund sizes less than $1 billion and most often less than $500 million.
+Serve focuses largely on lower middle-market control buyout and growth equity managers with fund sizes typically less than $500 million and most often between $50 million and $250 million.
 Over the long term, the performance of private equity funds focused on smaller companies has exceeded the performance of larger private equity funds.
 Serve believes smaller funds have been able to generate attractive returns due to there being more opportunities to implement growth strategies and operating improvements within smaller companies.
 In addition, Serve believes the potential for higher returns exists due to less competition among capital providers in this space, which can result in lower purchase price multiples and an increased likelihood of multiple expansion upon exit.